samueldodini/git_academicwebsite/content/authors/admin/_index.md

 - Visitors
 ---

 I am an applied labor and public economist with broad interests.
 My current work in labor incorporates insights from behavioral economics and also examines the effects of occupational licensing and monopsony power.
-I also have work on the importance of worker skills and labor unions.
-My work in public economics focuses on the effects of tax credits to purchase health insurance on financial well-being, the effects of SNAP work requirements on household finance, as well as the effects of place-based development and housing policies.
+I also have various work on the interactions between labor unions and firms, workers, and the public transfer system.
+My other work in public economics focuses on the effects of tax credits to purchase health insurance on financial well-being, the effects of SNAP work requirements on household finance, as well as the effects of place-based development and housing policies.
 Before starting at NHH, I received my PhD from Cornell University.

+I will be on the job market during the 2023-2024 market season.